chumaltd/alain/README.md

 $ cd some-project
 $ git init .
 $ cp somewhere/some.proto .
+# If the working branch has diffs yet commited, alain will abort later.
 $ git commit -am "initial commit"

 # This command also overwrites main.rs / lib.rs